 There is a good choice of boutique hotels on the west coast with a cluster around Senggigi, the most tourist-orientated town on Lombok.

-For hotel recommendations on Lombok, visit our Lombok Hotels page.
+For hotel recommendations, visit our Lombok Hotels page.

 Lombok and the Gili Islands enjoy a tropical monsoon climate with two seasons, dry (May to September) and wet (October to March).
 The wet season is characterised by brief afternoon rain showers.
 Daytime temperatures average 27˚C to 32˚C along the west coast.